MOTIONTAG/motiontag-sample-app-ios/README.md

 1. Clone this repository
 2. Navigate to `motiontag-sample-app-ios` folder
-3. Initialize the pods: `pod install` (Contact us in order to get access to the MotionTag SDK framework)
+3. Initialize the pods: `pod install` (Contact us in order to get access to the MOTIONTAG SDK framework)
 4. Open `SampleApp.xcworkspace`
 5. Navigate to `Signing & Capabilities` section inside Xcode and update the Team settings
-6. Update `userToken` with a valid token
+6. Update `userJwtToken` with a valid token
 7. Run the project

 Notes: